mit-jaa/static-website/README.md

     - direct link to most important action item

 - Historical Background first two paragraphs should be highlighted on an about page or the home page

+maybe lets do all the open letters in one folder for now so we can get the summaries generated